adityashrm21/adult-income-prediction/README.md

 ```bash
 python3 incomePrediction/main.py
 ```
 I chose the `LogisticRegression` classifier from scikit-learn to get predictions (The test accuracy obtained is quite well ~ 85%).
 Cross-validation is done to choose the important hyperparameter (`C`) to control the degree of regularization.
 The script can be modified to use and tune any classifier available in `scikit-learn`.
 Both the training and test accuracies are comparable and hence, there seems to be no overfitting.
 I chose to go with Logistic Regression because it is a simple linear classifier whose results are interpretable and this is what I would expect from a model on such a dataset where the predictor-response relationship seems to be important in the analysis.
+I also tried building and tuning a RandomForest classifier and there was a 1 percent increase in the accuracies which is not much higher and therefore, a simpler model is a better choice.

 ### Deploy the model on Heroku